Learn How to Contact Recruiters During Your Job Search

 For instance, a simple search for “IT recruiting companies” brings up over 1 million results, with most of them not desirable.
 It will take some trial and error but with the right search terms you can find some high-quality lists of niche recruiters in the field and region you’re interested in.
 For example, if you are looking to explore opportunities in biotech, you can find an article like this list of 50 top recruiters published by a reputable industry trade journal.

 Present your resume in a format that makes it easy for the recruiters to quickly identify your skills.
 The statistics have suggested that the recruiters spend only a few seconds while going through the resume.
-In order to grab the attention of the recruiters, include Keywords of the most important specific skills, knowledge, and expertise for the role.
-If you’re hoping to save time customizing your resume, you can use our free job tracker tool.
+In order to grab the attention of the recruiters, include ATS keywords of the most important specific skills, knowledge, and expertise from the role.
+If you’re hoping to save time customizing your resume, you can use our free Job Application Tracker.
 It pulls in job postings from over 40 popular job posting sites through a simple chrome extension.
 Once you’ve pulled in a job description, the job tracker will scan through and highlight the important keywords to include in your resume.

 If you have been contacted in the past, even if it was years ago, follow up with the recruiters who contacted you and let them know you are now actively searching.
 Stay on their priority list by regularly checking to let the recruiters know your interest.

 Once you have contacted recruiters, try to build good relationships.
 Treat recruiters similarly to the way you would treat any other networking contact.
 Share leads, email articles of interest, or just check-in by phone every few weeks.
 By being interactive, you ensure the recruiter remembers you the next time they have a vacancy match for your background and interests.

 Use online social networks to find additional contacts